Join the fastest-growing Food community on Pinterest

 - Combine flour, cream of tartar, baking soda, and salt.

-- Beat butter and sugar until fluffy then add eggs and vanilla.
+- Beat butter and sugar until fluffy, then add eggs and vanilla.

 - Mix in dry ingredients until dough forms.

-- Place on baking sheet.
+- Place on a baking sheet.

-- Bake 8–10 minutes and cool.
+- Bake for 8–10 minutes and cool.

 10. Sugar Cookies